huntermalm/Seven-Stories/docs/index.rst

 Welcome to Seven Stories's documentation!
 =========================================

-This project still in the **very** early stages of development.
+This project is still in the **very** early stages of development.
 More information will be provided later.

 .. toctree::